-Why it's important: The Contact Center's cost for IVR-contained calls is significantly lower than it is for agent-assisted contacts.
-Increasing the number of contacts resolved in the IVR permits a significantly reduced overall average Price per Contact.
+Why it's important: The Cost per Contact for IVR-contained calls is significantly lower than it is for agent-assisted contacts.
+By increasing the number of contacts resolved in the IVR, the Cost per Contact can be reduced significantly.
 Many Contact Centers, recognizing the potential to reduce their costs, constantly strive to increase their IVR usage and resolution rates.